 Back to the WEB*pedia

-Today, you are likely to spend a great deal of time wandering around the downtown area hoping to buy either a wall poster commemorating the moon landing or storage boxes for your winter clothes.
-Be on the lookout for empty parking spaces that appear to be near the entrance to a store.
+Today, you are likely to spend a great deal of time going from convenience store to convenience store trying to buy either a T-shirt commemorating Thor Heyerdahl's Pacific crossing aboard the Kon-Tiki or a wall poster commemorating the 2000 Olympics.
+Be on the lookout for the last item on a shelf.

 Your Complete Scope